 Luke said the Sugarcane Bowls broke down well – like the Hot Cups.
 They’re another good carbon source, making them a great compliment to food waste for worms.

 Seeing our products in Luke’s worm farms got us thinking: how would some of our other products break down?

 Happily, Luke agreed to test some for us.
-You can read about those here.
+You can read about our follow up trial here.